Rulexec/shieldy/README.md

 Also, please, consider looking at `src/config.ts`.

+# Disclaimers

+- Database from original `shieldy` may be not compatible, you'll need to run https://github.com/Rulexec/shieldy/blob/master/src/database/mongo/migrations/ver-1.ts to ensure that collections contain no duplicates for new indexes
+- Docker is no more supported, I don't know state of it (maybe it's still fine)
+- `master` branch is not always in sync with [@sesuritu_bot](https://t.me/sesuritu_bot)

 # License

 MIT — use for any purpose.
 Would be great if you could leave a note about the original developers.
 Thanks!